Calhoun High School (Georgia)

-Calhoun High School is a public high school in Calhoun, Georgia, United States, serving grades 9-12 for the Calhoun City School District.
+Calhoun High School is a public high school in Calhoun, Georgia, United States, serving grades 9–12 for the Calhoun City School District.
 It is accredited by the Georgia Accrediting Commission and the Southern Association of Colleges and Schools, and is a member of Georgia High School Association.
 It is located near downtown Calhoun in Gordon County.

 Awards

 Calhoun was named a Silver Medal school in the "Best High Schools" category by U.S. News & World Report in 2009.

 The Calhoun debate team won the 2008-2009 state debate championship (AA).
-The Calhoun teams combined for a 9-3 record against other finalists from single-A through triple-A schools, which gave them the AA division title.
+The Calhoun teams combined for a 9–3 record against other finalists from single-A through triple-A schools, which gave them the AA division title.

 Athletics

 Calhoun offers basketball, baseball, competition cheerleading, cross country, football, golf, soccer, softball, swim team, tennis, track, wrestling, and volleyball.
 Several teams, including softball, baseball, golf, football, track, and cheerleading, have won state championships.
-As of the 2020-2021 regional alignments by GHSA, Calhoun High School is in Georgia Region 7-AAAAA.
+As of the 2024-2026 regional alignments by GHSA, Calhoun High School is in Georgia Region 7-AAA.
 The team mascot (the Yellow Jacket) was chosen due to the school's proximity to the Georgia Institute of Technology.
 Each year Calhoun pays royalties of 1 US dollar to Georgia Tech for the use of the mascot and its likeness.
 Calhoun calls its mascot "Stinger" rather than "Buzz".

+Overall, Calhoun has won 24 state championships in school history, in six different sports.